9 Ways Slow Food and Slow Travel Allow for Deeper Immersion

 passionate and happen quickly, foods to remember are not

-mere crushes, but come only when significant time is spent
+mere crushes, but come only when a significant amount time is spent

 together.
 Tofu and mushrooms, rice cakes, and pickled radishes